-A disaster could strike at any time, causing your company to lose some or all of its data.
+A disaster could strike at any time, causing you or your company to lose some or all of your data.
 Have up-to-date copies of your information stored off-site.
 This could save your company in case of fire, earthquake, cyber-terrorist attack, or other calamity.

 These five guidelines can help you create an efficient back-up system.